salt-die/batgrl/docs/user/gadgets.rst

 For more interesting displays, there are `Text` and `Graphics`.
 Underlying both of these classes are NumPy arrays that represent the content of the gadget.
 The `Text` has a `canvas` array of characters and a `colors` array of color pairs.
-The `Graphics` gadget has a rgba `texture` array that is twice the height of the gadget.
+The `Graphics` gadget has a RGBA `texture` array that is twice the height of the gadget.
 Painting any image on screen is as simple as copying the image into the `texture` array.
 Layered graphic gadgets do proper alpha compositing.